sumanmukherjee03/practice-and-katas/k8s/CKA/ingress.README.md

 You need a configmap first to manage the configuration for the nginx server and that is passed along to the binary when starting the nginx server.
 This configmap contains nginx specific configuration like timeouts.
 For the nginx deployment we use a special image from kubernetes.
-The container the POD_NAME and POD_NAMESPACE env vars to operate.
+The image needs the POD_NAME and POD_NAMESPACE env vars to operate at runtime as the container.
 Expose the ports 80 and 443 via a service.
 The ingress controller monitors the ingress resources and configures the nginx server as things change in our cluster.
 However, to be able to do this the ingress controller needs additional permissions.